Skip to main content

 If nothing on the market sparks your fancy, or if you’re tired of renting properties that seem to require maintenance calls every other month, the idea of a new construction home may appeal to you.
 After all, brand new homes don’t have the typical repair issues that older homes have, plus they come with all the modern amenities on your wish list.

-But how do you get a new construction home if you don’t have enough cash for closing costs and a down payment?
-If you’re borderline on qualifying for a home loan and need a leg up, then you will be delighted to know that the federal government and your state have programs to assist people like you in achieving the dream of homeownership.
+If you’re borderline on qualifying for a home loan and need a leg up, then you will be delighted to know that the federal government and your state may have programs to assist people like you in achieving the dream of homeownership.

-First Things First: Start With Federal Programs
+1: Start with Federal Programs

 Before you check out what your state can offer, you can cover a lot of ground by exploring loans and incentives backed by the federal government.
+These are especially helpful to first-time homebuyers get their dream home even without a nest egg or home equity.

 If you prefer a conventional loan, understand that the qualifications will be steeper because government funds don’t back this loan option.
 The minimum down payment for a conventional new construction loan is 20%, which first-time buyers don’t typically have without equity.